An easy recipe for a tasty homemade Greek yogurt dip that goes perfectly with cut up veggies, cheese crisps or plain pork rinds.

 You’ll only need a few simple ingredients to make this tasty recipe.
 The exact measurements are listed in the recipe card below.
 Here’s an overview of what you’ll need:

 Greek yogurt: It’s best to use whole-milk yogurt in this recipe.
+Reduced-fat or low-fat are not as creamy and also not as tasty.

 Salt and pepper: Freshly ground black pepper is the most flavorful.